 The program and source are available from https://github.com/jllodra/ncdump-json .

-The NetCDF-Java 4.2 Library is a Java interface to netCDF files, as well as to many other types of scientific data formats.
-It is freely available and the source code is released under the (MIT-style) netCDF C library license.
-Previous versions use the GNU Lesser General Public License (LGPL).
+The NetCDF-Java Library is a Java interface to netCDF files, as well as to many other types of scientific data formats.
+It is freely available and the source code is released under the BSD-3 license.
+Previous versions used the (MIT-style) netCDF C library license, and prior to that, the GNU Lesser General Public License (LGPL).

 The library implements a Common Data Model (CDM), a generalization of the netCDF, OpenDAP and HDF5 data models.
 The library is a prototype for the netCDF-4 project, which provides a C language API for the "data access layer" of the CDM, on top of the HDF5 file format.
 The NetCDF-Java library is a 100% Java framework for reading netCDF and other file formats into the CDM, as well as writing to the netCDF-3 file format.
+Write support for the netCDF-4 is provided by native calls to the netCDF-C library.
 The library also implements NcML, which allows you to add metadata to CDM datasets, as well as to create virtual datasets through aggregation.

 Kst is an open-source, cross-platform 2D plotting tool focused on performance and ease of use.
 Packages for Windows, various Linux distributions and Mac OS X are available, as well as the complete source code and CMake-based build files.
 A more detailed presentation of Kst can be found on the web page at http://kst-plot.kde.org, including numerous screenshots and all the useful download links.